Paris (2008 film)

-Paris is a 2008 French film by Cédric Klapisch concerning a diverse group of people living in Paris.
-The film began shooting in November 2006 and was released in February 2008.
+Paris is a 2008 French comedy-drama film written and directed by Cédric Klapisch.
+Starring an ensemble cast, the film depicts the stories of a diverse group of people living in Paris.
+It began shooting in November 2006 and was released in France on 20 February 2008.
 Its UK release was in July 2008.
-Commentators have noted the similarity in style of this film to Woody Allen's Manhattan and Robert Altman's Short Cuts.

 Plot

-The film is set principally in Paris, with one thread of the story set in Africa.
+The film is set primarily in Paris, with one thread of the story set in Africa.
 Over the course of several months, various stories are intertwined, with different characters and plot threads intersecting.